Generalized Helmholtz conditions for non-conservative Lagrangian systems

 \subsection{A geometric setting for semisprays}

-A system of second order ordinary differential equations on some configuration manifold can be identified with some special vector field on the tangent space of the manifold, which will be called a semispray.

-In this section, we use the Fr\"olicher-Nijenhuis formalism \cite{FN56, KMS93} to associate a geometric setting to a given semispray, by developing a calculus of derivations on the tangent bundle of the configuration manifold, \cite{BCD11, BD09, Grifone72, GM00}.
-Alternatively, one can derive a calculus of derivations on forms along the tangent bundles projection \cite{MCS92} and use it to study various problems associated to a given semispray \cite{CMS10, MSC11}.
+In this section, we use the Fr\"olicher-Nijenhuis formalism \cite{FN56} to associate a geometric setting to a given system of second order ordinary differential equations, \cite{BCD11, BD09, Grifone72, GM00}.

 For an $n$-dimensional smooth manifold $M$, denote by $TM$ its tangent bundle.
 Local coordinates $(x^i)$ on $M$ induce local coordinates $(x^i, y^i)$ on $TM$.
-The real algebra of smooth functions on $M$ will be denoted by $C^{\infty}(M)$, while the Lie algebra of smooth vector fields on $M$ will be denoted by $\mathfrak{X}(M)$.
+The set smooth functions on $M$ will be denoted by $C^{\infty}(M)$, while the set of smooth vector fields on $M$ will be denoted by $\mathfrak{X}(M)$.

 Consider $\mathbb{C}\in \mathfrak{X}(TM)$ the Liouville (dilation) vector field and $J$ the tangent structure (vertical endomorphism).
 Throughout this paper we use the summation convention over covariant and contravariant repeated indices.
 With this convention, the Liouville vector field and the tangent structure are locally given by: